Resistance pathway dynamics in plant immunity

 Research in the Parker lab

 We study how plants activate and control their innate immune responses.
-The regulation of immunity pathways is crucial for combating diseases caused by pathogens, accommodating neutral or beneficial microbes, and prioritizing responses to competing environmental stresses such as drought or nutrition shortage.
-We interrogate plant-microbe interactions and stress network architecture mainly in the model species Arabidopsis thaliana.
-This provides a molecular genetic framework for constructing pathways and a reference point for comparative studies with other plant species.
-Ultimately, our aim is to identify the key players and processes in cells and tissues that enable plants to respond effectively to microbes in the environment.
-We use approaches ranging from genetics, RNA-seq, ChIP-seq, LC-MS/MS mass-spectrometry, live-cell imaging/FRET-FLIM and protein biochemistry/structure analysis to computational phylogenomics and evolutionary covariation studies.
+Tight regulation of immunity pathways is crucial for combating diseases caused by pathogens, accommodating neutral or beneficial microbes, and prioritizing responses to competing environmental stresses such as drought or nutrition shortage.
+We analyze plant-microbe interactions and stress network architectures mainly in the model species Arabidopsis thaliana.
+This provides a molecular genetic and biochemical framework for comparative studies with other (dicot and monocot) plant species to identify fundamentally conserved or clade-specific immunity mechanisms.
+Our aim is to identify and harness key players and processes in cells and tissues that enable plants to respond effectively to attacking microbes while maintaining growth and physiological fitness.
+We use approaches ranging from genetics, CRISPR-Cas9 technology, RNA-seq, ChIP-seq, LC-MS/MS mass-spectrometry, live-cell imaging/FRET-FLIM and protein biochemistry/structure-function analyses to computational phylogenomic and evolutionary co-occurrence studies.

 Current Projects in the lab are:

-If you’re interested in joining the group to pursue research in any of these areas, please contact Jane Parker with a CV and a short description of your scientific interests.
+If you’re interested in joining the group to pursue research in any of these areas, please contact with a CV and a short description of your scientific interests.